 It draws power from the vehicle- no need for a separate scanner battery.

 An ANCEL AD210 delivery box contains just the scanner with an attached plug-in cord.
 The cord attaches to the port on the vehicle.
-The scanner body comprises an LCD display screen that shows the menu and error results.
+The scanner body comprises an LCD screen that shows the menu and error results.

 There are three buttons (Scrool, Enter, and Exit) used to execute commands during the scan.
 The scanner weighs a paltry 10.4 ounces (294.8 grams) and measures 9.1 by 7.1 by 1.4 inches (23x18x3.6 cm).